-- A Public Architectural Database concerning all aspects of Galway City Development and its urban structure: history, archaeology, morphology and housing typology be established; - All housing and accommodation provision and planning be future proofed; - Life cycle planning is placed at the core of housing planning recognising different accommodation needs and requirements of the population at different stages of their lives; - Two-bed houses for single person households be permitted and developed; - Greater supply of 4-5 bed accommodation for larger families be provided;
+- A Public Architectural Database concerning all aspects of Galway City Development and its urban structure: history, archaeology, morphology, and housing typology be established. - All housing and accommodation provision and planning be future proofed. - Life cycle planning is placed at the core of housing planning recognising different accommodation needs and requirements of the population at different stages of their lives. - Adequate levels of one and two bed dwellings are planned for, to provide appropriate housing for smaller households. - Two-bed houses for single person households be permitted and developed. - Greater supply of 4-5 bed accommodation for larger families be provided.